-The population of bottlenose dolphins off the east coast of Scotland has been studied since 1989 as part of a collaborative project between the University of Aberdeen Lighthouse Field Station and the Sea Mammal Research Unit at the University of St Andrews (e.g., Wilson et al., 1999, Wilson et al., 2004, Cheney et al., 2013, Arso Civil et al., 2018a) based on the ability to identify individual animals from photographs of the scratches, nicks and notches on their dorsal fins; a technique known as photo-identification.
-The main distributional range of this population extends from the Moray Firth to the Firth of Forth, and studies have shown that around 50 % of the estimated total population regularly uses the waters of St Andrews Bay and Tayside every summer (Quick et al., 2014), an area in which data have been collected each summer since 2003 (except in 2005 and 2008).
-This report provides a summary of the photo-identification survey trips conducted in 2018 by the Sea Mammal Research Unit in St Andrews Bay and the Firth of Tay, and data processing accomplished to date.
-All surveys
+The population of bottlenose dolphins off the east coast of Scotland has been studied since 1989 as part of a collaborative project between the University of Aberdeen Lighthouse Field Station and the Sea Mammal Research Unit at the University of St Andrews (e.g., Wilson et al., 1999, Wilson et al., 2004, Cheney et al., 2013, Arso Civil et al., 2018a), based on the ability to identify individual animals from photographs of the scratches, nicks and notches on their dorsal fins; a technique known as photo-identification.
+The main distributional range of this population extends from the Moray Firth to the Firth of Forth and studies have shown that since 2009 around 50 % of the estimated total population was present in the waters of St Andrews Bay and Tayside every summer (Arso Civil et al., in press) and the number of animals using this area is increasing (Arso Civil et al. 2018b).
+This project, supported by the European Offshore Wind Deployment Centre (EOWDC), aims to improve the understanding of movement patterns of bottlenose dolphins across the main population range by combining new photo-identification data collected during the years 2017 to 2019 around the Tay Estuary, with equivalent data collected in the Moray Firth by the University of Aberdeen's Lighthouse Field Station as part of a separate project.
+This report provides the estimate of the number of bottlenose dolphins using St Andrews Bay and the Firth of Tay in 2017 and a summary of the photo-identification survey trips in that area conducted by the Sea Mammal Research Unit in 2018.
+All surveys were conducted under SNH licence no. 98465 to Philip Hammond.